India's largest container port hit by global cyber attack

 The Indian port has been trying to clear containers manually, but operational capacity has dropped to a third at the terminal, Anil Diggikar, chairman of Jawaharlal Nehru Port (JNPT), told Reuters.

 "This is fallout of global cyber attack.
-We are hopeful that operations will normalize in a day," he said.
+We are hopeful that operations will normalise in a day," he said.